mayank93k/Kafka/README.md

-# Kafka
+# Kafka Integration Project
-Kafka project using spark and scala
+A Kafka-based project utilizing Spark and Scala for real-time data processing.